Man arrested for murder after shooting on Nicholson Drive

 Joseph Joyeaux Jr., 21, was booked for second-degree murder.
 Deputies say on Nov.
 16, around 8:25 p.m., East Baton Rouge Sheriff's Office responded to a call at The Meadows at Nicholson in response to a homicide.
 Deputies located the victim, Johnathan James, in the hallway near the stairwell on the third floor.

 Deputies obtained video surveillance footage and saw a man with an AR-15 style rifle lurk around the property for over an hour in search of the victim.
 He ambushed the victim and fired shots at him after the victim spoke to Joyeaux in a calm demeanor.
-After Jones fell to the floor, Joyeaux allegedly fired several additional shots into his body before fleeing the scene.
+After James fell to the floor, Joyeaux allegedly fired several additional shots into his body before fleeing the scene.

 Trending News